DUPLE: An Intelligent Cross-Deployment Recognition Framework for Fiber-Optic Perimeter Security under Scarce Target Labels: Method

 \subsection{Statistical Guidance Network (SGN)}

-The Statistical Guidance Network (SGN) plays a crucial role in our framework, providing context-aware guidance signals to regulate the learning process.
-It does this by analyzing the global statistical features of the input data.
-These features, including average energy, zero-crossing rate, and other relevant statistics, are used to guide the meta-learner, provide domain-specific weights, and enhance the prototype matching process.The specific structure is shown in Figure \ref{fig:sgn}.
+The SGN estimates sample-specific reliability cues from raw signal statistics, allowing DUPLE to adjust the contributions of the time-domain and time-frequency branches.
+Concretely, for each signal we extract a 26-dimensional statistical feature vector $\mathbf{s}$ composed of 16 time-domain features and 10 frequency-domain features .
+The definitions of these time-domain and frequency-domain features are summarized in \tabref{tab:time_features} and \tabref{tab:freq_features}, respectively.
+These statistics capture global amplitude, energy and spectral characteristics that are not immediately apparent from the raw time-series or STFT representations, and are used to guide the meta-learner, provide domain-specific weights, and enhance the prototype matching process.
+The specific structure of the SGN is shown in \figref{fig:sgn}.

-The SGN receives as input a 26-dimensional statistical feature vector $\mathbf{s}$ for each sample.
-This vector encodes various global properties of the signal, capturing information not immediately apparent from the original time-domain or frequency-domain representations.
+The SGN receives as input the 26-dimensional vector $\mathbf{s}$ for each sample.
+This vector encodes various global properties of the signal, capturing information beyond the original time-domain or frequency-domain representations.
 The network consists of two sub-networks: one for extracting physical features and the other for extracting environmental context.
-Each sub-network processes the statistical feature vector $\mathbf{s}$ and outputs latent vectors $\mathbf{p}$ and $\mathbf{e}$, representing the physical and environmental characteristics of the signal, respectively.
+Each sub-network processes $\mathbf{s}$ and outputs latent vectors $\mathbf{p}$ and $\mathbf{e}$, representing the physical and environmental characteristics of the signal, respectively.

 These latent vectors are concatenated and fed into a guidance signal generation network, which generates a guidance vector $\mathbf{g}$ that informs the meta-learner and decision module.
 The guidance vector is generated using the tanh activation function: